userdata-demo-repo/sample-video-Analytics/README.md

-# sample-AI-flight-turnaround
+# userdata-demo-video-Analytics
-Creating a sample application for flight turn around using AI/ML
+Creating a sample application for video analytics using AI/ML